Doctors Raise Alarm About Shortages Of Pain Medications

 In hospitals around the country, anesthesiologists and other doctors are facing significant shortages of injectable opioids.
 These drugs, like morphine, Dilaudid and fentanyl are the mainstays of intravenous pain control and are regularly used in critical care settings like surgery, intensive care units and hospital emergency departments.

 The distance medical science has traveled over the last hundred years in pain management is practically miraculous.
-Walk into a pediatric intensive care unit at any major hospital in the country and, even though the children you'll see are critically ill from disease and surgery, you won't see any of them squirming in the bed in in pain or discomfort.
+Walk into a pediatric intensive care unit at any major hospital in the country and, even though the children you'll see are critically ill from disease and surgery, you won't see any of them squirming in the bed in pain or discomfort.
 Though a child in this ICU may be diagnosed with an incurable disease, pediatric doctors are able to use hydromorphone, fentanyl and liquid morphine to keep the patient's suffering at a distance all the way to the end.

 The same is true for pain management in adults.
 It's not just the patient who's spared — relatives, friends, not to mention doctors, nurses and the other health care providers don't have to experience a cherished human being writhing in agony.

 That is why doctors across the country have grown increasingly concerned that hospitals and other medical facilities have been running low on or out of the supplies they need.
-Dr. Red Starks, a pediatric anesthesiologist who has been practicing for 26 years, said that for him the shortage" escalated late this spring when we didn't have any morphine."
+Dr. Red Starks, a pediatric anesthesiologist who has been practicing for 26 years, said that for him the shortage "escalated late this spring when we didn't have any morphine."

 "Or one week we had morphine but we didn't have Dilaudid," he continued, "and two weeks later we'd get a little trickle of Dilaudid but we wouldn't have any morphine.
-And you're just thinking, 'Hello, am I in the 21st century?'"
+And you're just thinking, 'Hello, am I in the 21st century?' "

 Starks says while there have been periodic shortages of pain medications in the past, it's never been this serious.
 He agrees that, for the most part, patients are largely unaware of these obstacles to their pain management.
 But it's not just anesthesiologists who are affected.
 Surgeons, emergency medicine physicians, intensive care unit doctors are also impacted.
 In fact, the number of medical situations where physicians use injectable opioids is considerable.
 But it is anesthesiologists who are most distressed because it's their job to mitigate patient pain.

-In an informal survey of nearly 2,500 anesthesiologists conducted by the American Society of Anesthesiologists, 98 percent of respondents said they, "regularly experience drug shortages at their institutions."
+In an informal survey of nearly 2,500 anesthesiologists conducted by the American Society of Anesthesiologists, 98 percent of respondents said they "regularly experience drug shortages at their institutions."
 More than 95 percent claim those shortages impact the way they treat their patients.

 Dr. Jim Grant, president of the 53,000-member ASA, says there is reason to be worried.
-He says everyday when they begin work, "we go in [asking], 'What do we have today, what don't we have today?'
-It's not unusual for me to get a call from the pharmacist, 'We have X number of this left, we're working on somewhat of a contingency plan'."
+He says every day when they begin work, "we go in [asking], 'What do we have today, what don't we have today?'
+It's not unusual for me to get a call from the pharmacist, 'We have X number of this left, we're working on somewhat of a contingency plan.' "

 Grant says in addition to Dilaudid, morphine and fentanyl, his members report shortages of bupivacaine, a local anesthetic, and the lifesaving drug epinephrine.